Cervical radiculopathy treatments: The evidence for non-surgical cervical stenosis and cervical radiculopathy treatments

-- Cervical discectomy and fusion has evolved and become a motion-preserving alternative with a potentially lower incidence of adjacent segment disease.
+- Cervical discectomy and fusion have evolved and become a motion-preserving alternative with a potentially lower incidence of adjacent segment disease.

-- However, both techniques require anterior neck dissection that carries a potential for serious side-effects and a worsening condition for the patient.
+- However, both techniques require anterior neck dissection which carries a potential for serious side effects and a worsening condition for the patient.
 Minimally invasive posterior cervical foraminotomy is a motion-preserving technique that can be performed with minimal invasiveness but has not gained universal acceptance.

 In reviewing over 350 studies, the doctors found all three techniques effective in treating cervical radicular symptoms.
 Minimally invasive posterior cervical foraminotomy has the lowest rate of adverse events and complications while cervical disc replacement has the lowest rate of secondary procedures.

-A September 2017 study also discusses short-term/long-term problem with determining the success of a minimally invasive procedure for cervical radiculopathy.
+A September 2017 study (8) also discusses the short-term/long-term problem of determining the success of a minimally invasive procedure for cervical radiculopathy.

 - Minimally invasive posterior cervical foraminotomy (the bone was drilled away to allow more room for the nerves) was used to treat 103 patients for unilateral cervical radiculopathy.

-- After follow up to 32 months average Despite 1 cerebrospinal fluid leak, 1 wound hematoma, and 1 radiculitis during the early postoperative period, (10% serious side effect) no patients required revision surgery.
-Not revision surgery but other surgeries were required, see below
+- After follow-up to 32 months average Despite 1 cerebrospinal fluid leak, 1 wound hematoma, and 1 radiculitis during the early postoperative period, (10% serious side effect) no patients required revision surgery.
+No revision surgery but other surgeries were required, see below

 - Pain scores for neck/shoulder and arm improved significantly in the early postoperative period (3 months) and were maintained with time.